The Hidden Benefits of DEI Strategy: Diversity, Equity, and Inclusion that Deliver Bottom-Line Growth

 Many organizations offer emerging leaders development programs to build their leadership bench strength, but consider a spin on the traditional model.
 Implement a program that brings together these diverse, mid-level leaders for a shared learning experience that leverages their diversity of thought and background.
 Offer a blend of leadership, professional, and skills development, along with challenging projects and problem-solving to stretch their capabilities.
 Together, they can act like a think tank to analyze and solve challenging problems the organization faces.
 It’s a win-win-win scenario: the talent grows their leadership and business skills, the organization grows its diverse leadership pipeline, and enterprise problems are solved.

-Senior leadership — Create a diverse mentoring program
+Senior leadership Strategy — Create a diverse mentoring program

 Nominate individuals from across the business.
 Again, think diversity of demographics, thought, business unit, and lived experience.
 These should be your next-level executive leaders who can step into the C-Suite.
 Partner these leaders with senior executive mentors.
 The executive mentor should meet with them regularly to better understand their strengths and career aspirations and advise them on navigating their path to advancement.
 It’s not a guarantee of a new role, yet the mentor can introduce them to the appropriate people, helping to identify future opportunities that might be a good fit for their skills and strengths.